 Israeli Prime Minister Benjamin Netanyahu to address Congress on July 24

-Washington — Israeli Prime Minister Benjamin Netanyahu will address a joint meeting of Congress on July 24, two sources told CBS News.
+Washington — Israeli Prime Minister Benjamin Netanyahu will address a joint meeting of Congress on July 24, Republican congressional leaders announced Thursday night.

+In a statement, House Speaker Mike Johnson and Senate Minority Leader Mitch McConnell said the "bipartisan, bicameral meeting symbolizes the U.S. and Israel's enduring relationship and will offer Prime Minister Netanyahu the opportunity to share the Israeli government's vision for defending their democracy, combatting terror, and establishing just and lasting peace in the region."

-The top four leaders of the House and Senate formally invited Netanyahu last week "to share the Israeli government's vision for defending democracy, combatting terror, and establishing a just and lasting peace in the region.
-But the invitation did not specify a date.
+The top four leaders of the House and Senate had formally invited Netanyahu last week "to share the Israeli government's vision for defending democracy, combatting terror, and establishing a just and lasting peace in the region."

-There was brief confusion about the date on Monday, when Punchbowl News reported that the address would happen June 13.
+There had been a brief confusion about the date on Monday, when Punchbowl News reported that the address would happen June 13.
 House Speaker Mike Johnson, a Louisiana Republican, later said the proposed date conflicted with a Jewish holiday.
 The Jewish holiday Shavuot ends on June 13.

 "I would have known better than to extend an invitation on a Jewish holiday to the prime minister of the state of Israel," House Minority Leader Hakeem Jeffries, a New York Democrat, said Tuesday.

-Jeffries and Johnson signed onto the invite along with Senate Majority Leader Chuck Schumer, a New York Democrat, and Senate Minority Leader Mitch McConnell, a Kentucky Republican.
+Jeffries and Johnson signed onto the invite along with Senate Majority Leader Chuck Schumer, a New York Democrat, and McConnell, a Kentucky Republican.

+"I have clear and profound disagreements with the Prime Minister, which I have voiced both privately and publicly and will continue to do so," Schumer said in a statement Thursday after the address was officially announced.
+"But because America's relationship with Israel is ironclad and transcends one person or prime minister I joined the request for him to speak."

 Since then, more than 36,000 Palestinians have been killed in the conflict, according to the Hamas-controlled Gaza Ministry of Health, and many are facing famine, according to the U.N.